 There have been a lot of attorney advertisements on television lately, but interestingly enough, none of them seem to be from Kentucky.
 Many are based in other states, some as far as Florida.
-This may not seem like a problem at first glance, but there are many reasons the attorneys at Skeeters, Bennett, Wilson & Pike believe you should “shop local” when it comes to hiring a lawyer.
+This may not seem like a problem at first glance, but there are many reasons the attorneys at Skeeters, Bennett, Wilson & Humphrey believe you should “shop local” when it comes to hiring a lawyer.
 Here are some things that a local lawyer knows that those TV lawyers may not:

 - A local lawyer knows the local customs and procedures.

 Every community has a different way of doing things, making a commercial attorney unreliable when it comes to understanding local customs and courtroom procedures.
 A local attorney on the other hand is very aware of these things

 - A local lawyer knows the opposing counsel.

 This is a great advantage to hiring local.
 Having an attorney that understands how opposing counsel is likely to practice the case gives you you an immediate leg-up.
 Commercial attorneys will most likely never have dealt with your opposing counsel, which can be a great weakness in the courtroom.

 - A local lawyer knows the personalities and pet peeves of the judges.